Dharshan891/fake-news-prediction-/README.md

 # 📰 Fake News Prediction Using Machine Learning

-A Machine Learning-based web application that classifies news articles as **Real** or **Fake** using Natural Language Processing (NLP) techniques and Logistic Regression.
+Fake News Prediction is a Machine Learning project that uses NLP techniques and Logistic Regression to classify news articles as Real or Fake.
+The model is trained on labeled news data and can predict the authenticity of new articles through a Python-based prediction script.

 ## 📖 Overview